marianaagdias/NeuralLib-docs/docs/dataset_requirements.md

 ## **1. General Requirements**

-- **Preprocessing**: Data should be saved in a **preprocessed** state, meaning all necessary filtering, feature extraction, and transformations (except min-max normalization, which can optionally be performed when passing the signals to the model) should be done before loading into the dataset.
+- **Preprocessing**: Data should be saved in a **preprocessed** state, meaning all necessary filtering or transformations (except min-max normalization, which can optionally be performed when passing the signals to the model) should be done before loading into the dataset.
 - **File Format**: Data should be stored as `.npy` files for efficient loading.
 - **Consistency**: Each input sample (`X`) must have a corresponding output (`Y`) with the **same filename** to ensure proper mapping (read next section).